DWFlanagan/ntrh/10-chapter_of_lists.md

 **The New Playhouse.**

-Even the Players don't like the new look of their art-deco \`\`barn.''
+Even the Players don't like the new look of their art-deco "barn."

 **Hudson River Fountain.**